Julie Ganapathi: Plot

 Julie Ganapathi is a staunch fan of a popular television show Manga.
 Over the years, Julie grows to identify herself obsessively with the main character of the show.
-The author of the series, Tenkasi Balakumaran, leaves his home for a few days to be alone to write the final few episodes of Manga.
+The author of the series, Tenkasi Balakumaran "Bala", leaves his home for a few days to be alone to write the final few episodes of Manga.
 On his way back home after completing his work, his vehicle gets into an accident which leaves him seriously injured and disabled.
 Julie rescues Bala and takes him home, but she is revealed to be emotionally unstable, and deliriously obsessed with the character in Bala's story.
 Julie asks Bala to allow her to read the scripts for the concluding episodes that he has just completed.

-Over the next few days, she reads the story and finds the ending not to her liking.
+Over the next few days, Julie reads the story and finds the ending not to her liking.
 She forces Bala to rewrite the ending by various means, forcing him to escape his captor's clutches before it is too late.
 Soon after, Bala becomes aware of how Julie has not informed anyone of his situation and is not at all planning to release him anytime soon.
 As a result, he tries to escape her home.
 In this, he is caught and suspended to remain in his room.
 She also disables him from getting up.

 Afterwards, a policeman investigating Bala's disappearance decides to go to the house of Julie since she has made her love for Manga known around the village.
-When investigating her home, he discovers that Bala was in fact being kept there.
+When investigating her home, he discovers that Bala is in fact being kept there.
 Julie then draws a weapon and kills him.
-She then informs Bala that they will then die together.
-Just to get him some time he uses the excuse of having to finish his new version of the final Manga script.
+She informs Bala that they will then die together.
+To buy some time he uses the excuse of having to finish his new version of the final Manga script.
 With that, he finishes, tricks Julie into getting him a weapon, and with a fight, manages to kill Julie and escape.
 The film forwards to Bala with his family, discussing with the press his experiences, stating that she was in fact an inspiration to him.